Nazism and the Rise of Hitler

 • The First World War (1914-1918) put a dent in Germany after they were defeated by the Austrian Empire and the allies including England, France, & Russia.
 In November 1918, Germany was swiftly defeated by the help of US entry.
 German-occupied France and Belgium were freed, and Germany was drained of all its resources.

-• The national assembly that assembled at Weimar and established a democratic constitution with a federal structure.
+• The national assembly assembled at Weimar and established a democratic constitution with a federal structure.
 In the parliament, deputies were elected with everyone allowed to cast votes including women.

 • The Treaty of Versailles was signed from which Germany lost all its overseas colonies and its resources, putting them in humiliation.